NE204-Fall2018/kjbilton-lab0/README.md

 ```
 make ieee
 ```
 which will download the file `IEEETran.cls`.
-The report can then be build using
+The report can then be built using
 ```
 make
 ```